Quasi-free algebra

 In abstract algebra, a quasi-free algebra is an associative algebra that satisfies the lifting property similar to that of a formally smooth algebra in commutative algebra.
-The notion was introduced by Cuntz and Quillen for the applications to cyclic homologys.
-A quasi-free algebra generalizes a free algebra as well as the coordinate ring of a smooth affine complex curve.
-Because of the latter generalization, a quasi-free can be thought of as signifying smoothness on a noncommutative space.
+The notion was introduced by Cuntz and Quillen for the applications to cyclic homology.
+A quasi-free algebra generalizes a free algebra, as well as the coordinate ring of a smooth affine complex curve.
+Because of the latter generalization, a quasi-free algebra can be thought of as signifying smoothness on a noncommutative space.

 Definition

 Let A be an associative algebra over the complex numbers.
 Then A is said to be quasi-free if the following equivalent conditions are met: